jonathanklinn/Dota-2-Predicator/README.md

 Surprisngly, there was a higher accuracy rating in predicting the 38 games.
 This is probably due to the fact that the data set was much smaller.

-My model correctly predicted that Team OG would beat out PSG.LGD even though the match up was neck to neck and ended in a 5 game series.
+My model predicted that Team OG would beat out PSG.LGD in the World Championship Finals.
+The final series ended up with a 5 game series where Team OG beat out PSG.LGD 3-2.

+Since my model used data from the pre-tournament matches it is inherently flawed because it does not take into account data from the Main Event.
+MY model would have predicted that OG would have won every single game in the 5 game series regardless of how they had performed during the week.
+This is something thatva rolling average could fix and is mentioned in my future work section

 ## Future Work